joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/array_methods_update.md

 To transform one array into another, we apply a function to each item in the array and collect the results into a new array.

-Given an array of film objects below, we can transform it into an array of {id,title} pairs using `forEach`:
+Given an array of film objects below, we can transform it into an array of {id, title} pairs using `forEach`:

 ```js
 let films = [